uncefact/project-crm/website/docs/deliverables/ToR.md

 Sub-groups will meet as needed in order to contribute meaningfully towards the development of draft deliverables.
 Sub-working group leads will report on their progress to the Contributors working group at the bi-weekly meeting.
 Sub-groups include:
 1. Traceability interoperability - Zach
-2. CRM Sustainability claims mapping - TBD
+2. CRM Sustainability claims mapping - Kim
 3. Implementation Pilot - Lithium supply chain originating in Australia - Prok
 4. Implementation Pilot - Copper supply chain originating in Canada - TBD
 5. Implementation Pilot - Cobalt supply chain originating in DRC - TBD